 Credit Cards are Reactive

-What Sinking Funds Should You Start With?
+Seven Sinking Funds You Can Start With

-1. Vacation Fund
+1. Emergency Fund

 If you long for a trip to paradise but don’t think you’ll ever be able to afford it, a sinking fund could be the way you can finally fulfill that dream.
 Once you are able to meet your monthly financial needs, you can start putting a little “extra” money aside at the end of each month.

-2. New Car or Car Repair Fund
+3. New Car or Car Repair Fund

 Saving for repairs on your car, new or old, is also a good idea that could prevent you from having to go into debt debt in order to fix your main mode of transportation.

-3. Christmas/Birthdays & Gifts Fund
+4. Christmas & Birthdays Gifts Fund

 This is one account you may have thought of right away when we first mentioned sinking funds because so many people have seen ideas on Pinterest and other social media channels that suggest you save a certain amount each week to end up with a tidy sum by Christmas for gifts.